Saudatu Sani

 Saudatu Sani (born May 11, 1954) is a Nigerian politician, Sarauniyar Saminaka (Queen of Saminaka).

 In 2003 she was appointed as the Special Adviser to the wife of the governor.
 She was a member of the House of Representatives for Lere Federal Constituency of Kaduna State where she comes from on the PDP platform, later on she was re-elected for another term from 2007 to 2011.
 She was appointed Senior Special Assistant on MDGs by President Goodluck Jonathan.
 She was appointed as the board chairman of Kaduna State Contributory Health Management Authority.
 The Founder, Women and Youth Development Centre, Lere/Saminaka.

-Early life and eEducation
+Early life and education

 Saudatu started formal education at Shekara Girls Primary School Kano, junior Secondary School, Kofan Gayan, Zaria, 1966 to 1968, senior secondary school at Government Girls' College Dala, Kano from 1969 to 1973.
 She continued her education in Kaduna Polytechnic from 1980 to 1985 where she read Dietetics, where she practiced her expertise in the Airforce Military Hospital and Yusuf Dantsoho Memorial Hospital, Kaduna.
 She was a teacher at Essence International School for three years.